idem-lab/epi-simulation/README.md

 ## Note

-Active development in progress—README plots render as expected when using the packaged release.
+Active development in progress—README plots will render correctly in the packaged version.